In this chapter, you will learn about:

 Just Whose iPhone Is It?

 The iPhone is a global product.
 Apple does not manufacture the iPhone components, nor does it assemble them.
-The assembly is done by Foxconn Corporation, a Taiwanese company, at its factory in Sengzhen, China.
-But, Samsung, the electronics firm and competitor to Apple, actually supplies many of the parts that make up an iPhone—about 26%.
-That means, that Samsung is both the biggest supplier and biggest competitor for Apple.
+The assembly is done by Foxconn Corporation, a Taiwanese company, at its factories in China and India.
+But, Samsung, the electronics firm and competitor to Apple, actually supplies many of the parts that make up an iPhone.
+In earlier models, Samsung parts made up as much as 26% of the total costs of production.
+And in more recent versions, Samsung manufactures the displays and cameras.
+In some ways, then, Samsung is both the biggest supplier and biggest competitor for Apple.
 Why do these two firms work together to produce the iPhone?
 To understand the economic logic behind international trade, you have to accept, as these firms do, that trade is about mutually beneficial exchange.
 Samsung is one of the world’s largest electronics parts suppliers.
 Apple lets Samsung focus on making the best parts, which allows Apple to concentrate on its strength—designing elegant products that are easy to use.
 If each company (and by extension each country) focuses on what it does best, there will be gains for all through trade.

 We live in a global marketplace.
 The food on your table might include fresh fruit from Chile, cheese from France, and bottled water from Scotland.
 Your wireless phone might have been made in Taiwan or Korea.
 The clothes you wear might be designed in Italy and manufactured in China.
 The toys you give to a child might have come from India.
 The car you drive might come from Japan, Germany, or Korea.
 The gasoline in the tank might be refined from crude oil from Saudi Arabia, Mexico, or Nigeria.
 As a worker, if your job is involved with farming, machinery, airplanes, cars, scientific instruments, or many other technology-related industries, the odds are good that a hearty proportion of the sales of your employer—and hence the money that pays your salary—comes from export sales.
 We are all linked by international trade, and the volume of that trade has grown dramatically in the last few decades.